peter-evans/docker-compose-healthcheck/README.md

 ## Waiting for PostgreSQL before starting Kong

 In [this complete example](docker-compose.yml) docker-compose waits for the PostgreSQL service to be "healthy" before starting [Kong](https://getkong.org/), an open-source API gateway.
+It also waits for an additional ephemeral container to complete Kong's database migration process.

 Test it out with:
 ```